wp-plugins/wp-latex/readme.txt

 * `Could not open TEX file for writing` or `Could not write to TEX file`: You have some file permissions problems.
 See Intallation instructions.

-= Do I really need to intsall FauxML for WP LaTeX to work? =
+= Do I really need to install FauxML for WP LaTeX to work? =

 Yes.